groupoid/monography/README.md

 Interactive Mode
 ----------------

-"C-x i" command will enter Erlang Interactive shell where you can evaluate Erlang expressions inside editor buffer by pressing ENTER on them.
+    C-x i --  command will enter Erlang Interactive shell where you can evaluate Erlang expressions
+              inside editor buffer by pressing ENTER on them.
               The result would be displayed also in the editor buffer below.

                     os:type().
 ENTER
                     => {unix,linux}
                     >>

 Fundamental Mode
 ----------------

-"C-x f" command will bring you back to Fundamental mode which is defaul editing mode.
+    C-x f -- command will bring you back to Fundamental mode which is defaul editing mode.

 Erlang Mode
 -----------

-"C-x e" command will dive you into Erlang mode which helps you edit Erlang code.
+    C-x e -- command will dive you into Erlang mode which helps you edit Erlang code.
+    C-i   -- reformat selected code

 Futher tasks
 ------------

 * Syntax Coloring
-* Selection
+* UTF-8

 Credits
 -------